danyul/ionical/README.md

   -l, --changelog       Show changelog(s) between schedule versions from multiple dates.
   -c CSV_EXPORT_FILE    Export current schedules to CSV_EXPORT_FILE (alpha status).

-Calendar Filter Options (applies to all Main Operations):
+Calendar Filters (will apply to all Main Operation options):
   -i CALENDAR_NICKNAMES [CALENDAR_NICKNAMES ...]
-                        Only operate on calendars with an nickname identifier that is given in the list of CALENDAR_NICKNAMES.
+                        Only operate on calendars with a nickname identifier that is given in the list of CALENDAR_NICKNAMES.
                         (Nickname identifiers are specified in the calendar list config file and appear at the start of the filename of downloaded ics files.
                         (Default behavior: no restrictions.
 I.e., include all calendars.)

-Event Filter Options (for changelogs, viewing schedules, and csv export):
+Event Filters (for changelogs, schedule viewing, and/or csv exports):
   -t TEXT_FILTERS [TEXT_FILTERS ...]
                         Only include events with event summaries matching the text of one or more of the specified TEXT_FILTERS.